tremor-rs/tremor-www/docs/Workshop/examples/32_proxies_lt_http/README.md

 This example demonstrates the minimal processing needed for the proxying logic to work, but you can do any arbitrary processsing on the incoming request as needed (eg: deciding a different upstream based on certain incoming request attributes like headers or request paths).

-The [response_processing](etc/tremor/config/response_processing.trickle) pipeline is similarly minimal -- it just adds an entry to the `x-powered-by` header for showing response modifications (if you don't need it, you can just use a passthrough pipeline, or even rely on the default `system::passthrough` pipeline which eliminates the need to create this new pipeline).
+The [response_processing](etc/tremor/config/response_processing.trickle) pipeline is similarly minimal -- it adds an entry to the `x-powered-by` header for showing response modifications (if you don't need it, you can use a passthrough pipeline, or even rely on the default `system::passthrough` pipeline which eliminates the need to create this new pipeline).

 ## Testing